Facts About Schizophrenia And Mental Health

 Pharmacological treatments may be one viable option.
 Research suggests that long-lasting injections of antipsychotic medications can be especially effective at controlling psychotic symptoms and improving patient outcomes.
 Always speak to your doctor or psychiatrist regarding medication options.

-Online therapy could be a good option for those whose symptoms or life circumstances make it difficult to attend in-person meetings regularly.
+Online therapy could be an option for those whose symptoms or life circumstances make it difficult to attend in-person meetings regularly.
 The ability to receive therapy at home might reduce these challenges considerably, although individuals currently experiencing acute psychotic or positive symptoms may require in-person care.

 Emerging research suggests that online interventions can be helpful for people living with schizophrenia.
 For example, a 2016 paper reported that an internet therapy program based on cognitive-behavioral therapy (CBT) could reduce depression and improve positive symptoms of this disorder.